z4yx/GoAuthing/README.md

          --no-check, -n     skip online checking, always send login request --logout, -o       de-auth of the online account (behaves the same as deauth command, for backward-compatibility) --ipv6, -6         authenticating for IPv6 (auth6.tsinghua)
-         --host value       use customized hostname of srun4000 --insecure         use http instead of https
+         --campus-only, -C  auth only, no auto-login (v4 only) --host value       use customized hostname of srun4000 --insecure         use http instead of https
          --keep-online, -k  keep online after login